benjamin-dedic/selenium-cucumber-sample-project/README.md

 4. **Retry**: Implement this class in your TestNG test classes to enable test retry functionality.

-5. **TestData [calendar-test-data.json](src%2Ftest%2Fresources%2Fcalendar-test-data.json)taLoader**: Use this class to load test data from a JSON file for parameterized testing.
+5. **TestDataLoader [calendar-test-data.json](src%2Ftest%2Fresources%2Fcalendar-test-data.json)**: Use this class to load test data from a JSON file for parameterized testing.

 ## Author